-The facility is secured by the underlying lease portfolio receivables and assets as well as fixed and floating charges and composite guarantees and debentures issued by the consolidated entity.
+The facility is secured by the underlying lease portfolio receivables and assets as well as fixed and floating charges and composite guarantees and debentures issued by some of the controlled entities.
 The facility is repayable according to a repayment profile that matches the repayment profile of the underlying lease receivables.